microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 The results are as follows:
 ![Output of saving the mlflow model](assets/mlflow_model.png)

-## Deployment of the Machine Learning Model
+### Milestone 4: Evaluating our Machine Learning model
 Once we have trained our model, the next step is to evaluate its performance.
 We load our PyTorch model from the MLflow tracking server using the `mlflow.pytorch.load_model()` function and evaluating it on the test dataset.

 Once the evaluation is complete, the code prints the final test loss and accuracy.